windmill-labs/windmilldocs/docs/integrations/slack/index.md

 Windmill features built-in Slack integration.
 There is actually more than one way to integrate with Slack:

-1. As a Windmill workspace admin allowing Windmill Slack Bot integration via `/windmill` command.
+1. as a **Windmill workspace admin** allowing Windmill Slack Bot integration via `/windmill` command
-2. As a regular user allowing Windmill scripts performing operations on your behalf in Slack.
+2. as a **regular user** allowing Windmill scripts performing operations on your behalf in Slack
-3. By providing a Slack token.
-Actions are constrained by the token kind and scopes.
+3. by providing a **Slack token**: actions are constrained by the token kind and scopes.

 ## Slack Bot integration